lnnrtwttkhn/bibliography/README.md

 The `bibliography.bib` is inside the `/code` folder.
 That way I can sync the `/code` folder with Seafile / Dropbox and provide a direct download link to Overleaf.

-The citation key syntax current used is: `Last name of first author` + `Publication year` + `Journal Abbreviation`.
+The citation key syntax currently used is: `Last name of first author` + `Publication year` + `Journal Abbreviation`.
 Please note that the journal abbreviations do not follow specific standards but are determined by BibDesk.
 Also note, that in case the same first author published in the same journal in the same year, a lowercase letter will be included after the publication year to differentiate between the entries in question.
+This setup works quite nicely so far as in the research fields that I mostly follow, the same first author rarely published in the same journal in the same year.
+An exception from this are usually preprints (e.g., on bioRxiv) where the same first authors *do* publish more than once per year.

 The `/papers` folder contains all `.pdf` files and will not be synced with the repo.
+As a further enhancement I am looking into ways how to version-control and synchronize the `.pdf` files with the repo / a cloud sharing service to be able to access them across devices.
+There is a [corresponding open issue](https://github.com/lnnrtwttkhn/bibliography/issues/5) and help / ideas are very welcome!
+Thanks!

 ### `glossary.tex`

-The `glossary.tex` file is also located inside the `/code` folder.
+The `glossary.tex` file contains an alphabetically sorted list with commonly used abbreviations.
-This file contains an alphabetically sorted list with commonly used abbreviations.
+It is also located inside the `/code` folder.
 It can be very easily included in any LaTex manuscript using:

 ```latex
 \usepackage{glossaries}
 \loadglsentries{glossary}
 ```

 Note that the file extension `.tex` is not used when loading the glossary entries.

 ### `style.sty`

-The `style.sty` script contains some frequently used packages that can be imported at the beginning of any LaTex manuscript using, for example:
+The `style.sty` file contains some frequently used LaTeX packages that can be imported at the beginning of any LaTex manuscript using, for example:

 ```latex
 \documentclass{article}
 \usepackage{style}
 ```

 Again, please note that the file extension `.sty` is not used when importing the packages.

 ## Requirements

 The software below is not a strict requirment but merely a list of tools I use to manage my bibliography.
 This is just to help the interested reader with the software choice and acknowledge the tools that make this bibliography management possible.

-* A good text editor, e.g., Sublime Text
+* A good text editor of your choice (I use Atom)
 * BibDesk Version 1.7.4 (5123)

 ## Usage